joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 As the number of racers increases the advantage of the first heat winner grows, far exceeding $1/N.$

-To get more accurate predictions for small $N,$ we'd need to perturbatively develop the $e^{-x^2/2\gamma^2}$ that we dropped for the approximation, model the fluctuations in the second place racer, and use higher iteration estimates for $\gamma.$ The perturbative terms shrink with powers of $1/\log N$, so convergence is slow, but we can already see the asymptotic result (gold curve) and the simulation (blue points) converging.
+To get more accurate predictions for small $N,$ we'd need to perturbatively develop the $e^{-x^2/2\gamma^2}$ that we dropped for the approximation, model the fluctuations in the second place racer, and use a higher fidelity estimates for $\gamma.$ The perturbative terms shrink with powers of $1/\log N$, so convergence is slow, but we can already see the asymptotic result (gold curve) and the simulation (blue points) converging.

 ## Update 2025-12-11

-Let's make the improvements suggested above:
+The wonder's never cease.
+In this update we're going to make two of the improvements suggested above:
 - modeling the fluctuations of the next best racer
-- using the iterated approximation for the expected minimum
+- use the inverse error function to approximate the extrema

-In our original scheme to approximate for $\gamma,$ we approximated the integral
+In our original scheme to find the approximate value of $\gamma,$ we approximated the integral

 $$ P(z < -\gamma) = \int\limits_{-\infty}^{-\gamma} \text{d}z\, \mathcal{N}(z) $$